MengxingLiu/myubuntu/README.md

 Windows:

     Use VsXsrv.
-This method is not stable, fsleyes in my computer will report an error
+This method is not stable, fsleyes in my computer will report an error (added and tested by @Ernest861)

 1. Install VcXsrv Windows X Server (path a or b is same)，